Parts of the Microscope for Kids

 Changing the View

-The side of the microscope has two knobs that change the focus of the lenses so the specimen's image looks sharper in the eyepiece.
-The larger knob is the coarse focus, which moves the stage up and down, and brings the specimen in or out of focus.
-After the specimen is brought into the best focus possible using the coarse focus, the fine focus -- the smaller knob -- is used to fine-tune the image.
+The side of the microscope has two adjustment knobs that change the focus of the lenses so the specimen's image looks sharper in the eyepiece.
+These knobs control the mechanical stage of the microscope.
+The larger knob is the coarse focus, which moves the stage up and down, and brings the image of the specimen in or out of focus.
+After the specimen is brought into the best focus possible using the coarse adjustment, the fine focus – the smaller knob – is used to fine-tune the image and make fine adjustments to the image.

 Putting It All Together

-The bottom of the microscope is called the base.
-The microscope sits on its base, and the light is located on top of the base.
+The bottom of the microscope is called the base, and the illuminator light is located on top of the base of the microscope.
 An arm projects up from the back of the microscope's base.
 The focusing knobs are located toward the bottom of this arm, and the stage -- which is where the aperture, diaphragm and specimen are -- extends over the base from the arm.
 The eyepiece and objective lenses are located at the top of the arm over the stage and base.
 The arm acts as the microscope's handle.
 A microscope should be picked up by its arm, with your other hand supporting the base.

 Related Articles